psychoinformatics-de/rdm-course/_episodes/91-branching.md

 They apologized for the state of the script and urged to change the absolute paths to relative paths - else it would never run.

 In a text-book-like branching workflow, such a change is integrated into the main line from a new dedicated branch.
-The change needs to eventually be the default branch because it is important, but there are different reasons why it wouldn't be added to the main branch or the existing ``preproc`` branch:
+The change needs to eventually be on the default branch because it is important, but there are different reasons why it wouldn't be added to the main branch or the existing ``preproc`` branch:
 In a picture-perfect branching workflow one ideally would never commit directly to the default branch.
 The change also shouldn't be added only to ``preproc`` - it is unclear whether that branches' changes will be kept eventually, and other preprocessing flavours would need to have the fix as well.
 Also, each branch should ideally be transparently dedicated only to a specific feature, for example tuning and performing the preprocessing.